RivelloMultimediaConsulting/PyGameSystemManager/README.md

 <img src="https://raw.githubusercontent.com/RivelloMultimediaConsulting/PyGameSystemManager/master/Documentation/PyGameSystemManager_Screenshot01.png" width="500" />

-This is a simple system to organize high-level "system" classes in your PyGame game projects.
+This is a simple manager to organize high-level "system" classes in your PyGame game projects.
+Each system is independent but may access others through a centralized locator.

 It is not a fully robust application architecture (e.g. MVC).